Every eCommerce site page has just 1 end goal: to drive more sales.

-The eCommerce websites use navigation bars on all the pages to help shoppers find desired products with minimal effort.
+Navigation bars on category pages are a great way to help shoppers find desired products with minimal effort.

 They often place the top-level categories at the navigation bar to manage the space.
-Shoppers could see the subcategories by hovering the top-level categories or clicking the pull-down arrow.
+Shoppers could see the subcategories by hovering the top-level categories or clicking the pull-down arrow, like how LuckyVitamin does.

 The approach keeps the navigation bar uncluttered and saves shoppers a lot of time digging through categories to find the appropriate one.

 Brands like Amazon and Aliexpress use vertical or left-side navigation against the more traditional horizontal navigation bars to manage their large top-level categories.

 Vertical categories sit in a column, making the number of categories it could contain endless—hence, it’s beneficial for eCommerce websites with lots of product categories.

 - Use a vertical navigation bar if you have many top-level categories.

 - Experiment with different navigation bar placements—above the header, in the header, or below the header

 - Keep the category names simple, easy-to-understand, and specific.